 Generally speaking, small-cap stocks have higher risks and offer higher returns than more stable, large-cap companies.
-In the past one year, small cap funds on an average have delivered 62% returns and mid caps have given an average 42% returns, says a report by Edelweiss Mutual Funds, as mentioned by Fortune India.
+In the past year, small-cap funds on average have delivered 62% returns and mid-caps have given an average of 42% returns, according to a report by Edelweiss Mutual Funds, as mentioned by Fortune India.

-When you are young, it is wise to put a major portion of what you reserved to put in risky assets in small cap funds.
+When you are young, it is wise to put a major portion of what you reserve to put in risky assets in small-cap funds.
 For example, if you are drawing a salary of ₹45,000 and have decided to invest ₹10,000 in mutual funds.
-If you have a high risk appetite, then you should be allocating ₹6,000 in a small cap fund.
+If you have a high-risk appetite, then you should be allocating ₹6,000 to a small cap fund.

 Building A Diversified Portfolio

 If you are new to investing, you can start by putting a little bit of your money in a bank savings account and slowly venture into mutual funds.
-Large Cap and Mid Cap equity mutual funds are a good option for newbie investors since they come with moderate risk and offer good returns.
+Large-cap mutual funds and mid-cap equity mutual funds are good option for newbie investors since they come with moderate risk and offer good returns.
 With mutual funds, your portfolio is already diversified as one scheme will invest in different stocks across different industries.

-If you have a high risk appetite, you can invest in Small Cap equity funds, Stocks, and ETFs.
-You can also consider investing in Digital Gold, Smart Deposits to reduce your overall risk and bring liquidity to your portfolio.
+If you have a high-risk appetite, you can invest in small-cap equity funds, Stocks, and ETFs.
+You can also consider investing in Digital Gold, and Smart Deposits to reduce your overall risk and bring liquidity to your portfolio.
 Diversification is all about picking and choosing what’s right for you.
 But is there any way this process could be made even easier?
 YES!